forestgrape/coronavirus/2_biological/life-forms.md

 > The places of living of an organism.

 ## Systematics
-> in work, April 2021
+> in raw work, April 2021

 To group life forms different criteria can be used:
 * Storage Similarity
-  * storage organization: The
+  * storage organization
-  * stored information = genetic similarity usually only comparable if the storage organization agrees.
+  * stored information = denoted as genetic similarity.
 * Structural Similarity
   * Structural Similarity in the Small
   * Structural Similarity in the Large